 A recent Gartner research survey revealed that post-COVID-19, 74% of CFOs expect to move a number of previously on-site employees to permanent remote working.
 Another Gartner survey of HR leaders suggests that 41% of employees are likely to work remotely at least some of the time.

-Technology must pave the path out of COVID-19
+Technology, including service management tools, must pave the path out of COVID-19

 COVID-19 has changed the way we live and work and will continue to do so for the foreseeable future.
 Analysts are struggling to keep pace with the impact on economies, sectors, and firms.
 However, there is broad consensus on the way forward.